-In high-performance computing, what is Rmax?
+In high-performance computing, what are Rmax and Rpeak?

 For more about XSEDE compute, advanced visualization, storage, and special purpose systems, see the Resources Overview, Systems Monitor, and User Guides.
 For scheduled maintenance windows, outages, and other announcements related to XSEDE digital services, see User News.

 This document was developed with support from National Science Foundation (NSF) grant OCI-1053575.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.

 This document is based upon work supported in part by National Science Foundation (NSF) grant 0910812 to Indiana University for "FutureGrid: An Experimental, High-Performance Grid Test-bed."
 FutureGrid project partners include the University of California - San Diego and the San Diego Supercomputer Center (SDSC), the University of Chicago/Argonne National Labs, the University of Florida, Purdue University, the University of Southern California, the University of Texas - Austin, and the Center for Information Services and High Performance Computing at Technische Universität Dresden.

 Last modified on June 27, 2013.